Apple sells 3 million iPads over first weekend

 Sales of the 7.9-inch iPad mini and fourth-generation 9.7-inch version, both Wi-Fi only models, were double the first-weekend sales of the Wi-Fi iPad sold in March, Apple said on Monday.

-Apple did not break out numbers for the crucial iPad mini, a smaller version of the original tablet designed to spearhead its foray into a segment now dominated by Amazon.com Inc (AMZN.O) and Google Inc (GOOG.O).
+Apple did not break out numbers for the crucial iPad mini, a smaller version of the original tablet designed to spearhead its foray into a segment now dominated by Amazon.com Inc's Kindle Fire and Google Inc's Nexus 7.

 Analysts estimate that about 2.3 million of the new iPads sold over the weekend were the mini-tablets, surpassing expectations of 1 million to 1.5 million.

-Wall Street, which was disappointed with Apple's latest quarterly earnings, had been looking to the iPad mini to boost demand during the crucial year-end holiday shopping season as competition reaches a fever pitch.
-Microsoft Corp (MSFT.O) became the latest major entrant to the market last month with the Windows-driven Surface.

-While lines for the new iPads appeared lighter than usual when they began selling at stores on Friday, the company said demand was so strong that it "practically sold out of iPad minis."
+While lines for the new iPads appeared lighter than usual for a new Apple product when they began selling at stores on Friday, the company said demand was so strong that it "practically sold out of iPad minis."

 "There's still a lot of wood to chop in the quarter," McCourt said.

-The company said it had shipped many of the new iPads ordered before the release date, but would not send some out until later this month.
+The company said it had already shipped many of the new iPads ordered before the release date, but some would not be sent out until later this month.

-Apple had sold 3 million iPads in March, including those with cellular connections as well as Wi-Fi only models.

 "We set a new launch weekend record and practically sold out of iPad minis," Apple Chief Executive Tim Cook said in a statement.
 "We're working hard to build more quickly to meet the incredible demand."